tchirac/tintincrystal/README.md

 This parody is based on a disassembly of Pokémon Crystal.
 - **Join the Discord:** [tintincrystal][discordtintincrystal]

+Build the gbc file and run it from an gameboy emulator.
 To set up the repository, see [INSTALL.md](INSTALL.md).

 ## See also Pokémon Crystal